Cocula, Jalisco: History

 Cocula was called originally Cocollán or Cocolán, which has been interpreted to mean "ondulated place."
 Around the 12th century, some families of the Coca tribe who inhabited the Kingdom of Tonalá were forced to flee the area due to hostility towards them.
-A group guided by Huehuetztlatzin founded Cocollán in today's Acatlan de Juarez area.
+A group guided by Huehuetztlatzin founded Cocollán in today's Acatlán de Juárez area.

 Cocollán was destroyed at the beginning of the 16th century.
-They tried to establish themselves in the Tlajomulco area a few miles from there but were expelled by the local tribes.
+The survivors tried to establish themselves in the Tlajomulco area a few miles from there but were expelled by the local tribes.
 They ended up occupying the top of a mountain close to the original Cocollán site where they remained until the arrival of the Spaniards.

 By 1520, Cocollán was an independent city under the rule of Chief Citlali (The Star).
 It had some tributary towns under its control like Acatlan, Villa Corona, Tizapanito, Xilotepetque and Tecolotlán.
-In 1521, the Spanish army under Alonso the Avalos conquered Cocollán and surrounding towns and incorporated them into the Avalos Province.
+In 1521, the Spanish army under Alonso de Ávalos conquered Cocollán and surrounding towns and incorporated them into the Avalos Province.
 A few years later, Franciscan friars persuaded the indigenous inhabitants of the city to relocate to a valley nearby, which is its present location.
 This is believed to have happened in 1532.
 There are still remains of the old city, which is referred to as Cocula Vieja (Old Cocula).

-In 1833, Cocula was declared a city, Cocula is best known as the birthplace of mariachi.
+In 1833, Cocula was declared a city.